Gleeny/Nevrevr/README.md

 	- A basic permission that you should allow everyone to have.
 It requires to look after commands.
 - Send Messages
 	- Another basic permission.
 It requires to respond to the commands.
-- Manage Messages
-	- It requires to remove reactions on a message (disable voting).
 - Embed Links
 	- It's using embeds.
 - Add Reactions